What is an ASBO?

 ASBOs also take the form of interim orders (made by the magistrates' court or the county court ahead of a full hearing), county court orders (obtained when other proceedings against an individual are underway such as possession of tenancy) and "orders made on conviction in criminal proceedings" (where the criminal courts can serve an order on an individual convicted of a criminal offence).
 The latter has become known as a "CRASBO", but this is a somewhat erroneous term because the key point remains that, as in all cases, they are civil orders.

-Enforcing the orders has often proven difficult, so to encourage the public to take an active role recipients are frequently "named and shamed".
-Update: Between April 1999 and December 2004, 4,649 ASBOs were issued in England and Wales and that number rose by over 100% by the end of 2005 to 9,853.
-An area-by-area breakdown is available here.
-In February 2007, the government, in response to a freedom of information request, revealed that 47% of these orders have been breached.
+Enforcing the orders has frequently proven difficult, so to encourage the public to take an active role recipients are often "named and shamed".
+Between April 1999 and December 2004, 4,649 ASBOs were issued in England and Wales and that number rose by over 100% by the end of 2005 to 9,853.
+By December 2007 14,972 ASBOs had been issued.
+The latest Ministry of Justice statistics (pdf), published in July 2010, put the total number of ASBOs issued at 16,999.
+An area-by-area breakdown can be found here and has also been more attractively laid out by The Guardian here.

 If you found the information on this site useful, you are encouraged to support future research.